sleinen/nmaas-hydra/README.md

 Hydra container along with another container to provide the required PostgreSQL database.
 The Hydra HTTP server port will be exposed under port `3000`.

+Before the Hydra service container is started, an init container (`init-db`) will be run to set up the required databases in PostgreSQL.